 The eco-village is located within the Alpine National Park.
 So you’ll need to go into the Hotham Resort and head down to the Wire Plain Car Park at bus stop number 12.

 Keep it simple and lightweight.
 If you’re staying overnight then you’ll need to carry all your stuff in on your own.
 Really all you need is pajamas, clean underwear, fresh socks, and basic toiletries.
 Pretty much whatever will fit in a small backpack.
-There’s no shower on site so don’t worry about bringing the GHD.
+There’s no shower on site so don’t worry about bringing the GHD or your hairdryer folks.
+Also no one cares what you look like.
+Just sayin’.

 For the snowshoe adventure, you’ll want nice warm and windproof clothing, including shoes.
 At all costs avoid cotton clothing.
-The best option is to layer yourself up like an onion.
+The best option is to layer yourself up like a sexy, spicy onion.
 The weather can change swiftly and can become unseasonably warm or downright bone-chilling.
 JF will give you a head torch and the actual snowshoes.

 Founder, Principal Blogger & Coffee Drinker